rlworkgroup/garage/docs/user/installation.rst

 Preparation
 ===========

-You need to edit your :code:`PYTHONPATH` to include the rllab directory:
+You need to edit your :code:`PYTHONPATH` to include the garage directory:

 .. code-block:: bash

-    export PYTHONPATH=path_to_rllab:$PYTHONPATH
+    export PYTHONPATH=path_to_garage:$PYTHONPATH

 Express Install
 ===============

-The fastest way to set up dependencies for rllab is via running the setup script.
+The fastest way to set up dependencies for garage is via running the setup script.

 - On Linux, run the following: